Frank & Lola: Plot

 Frank flies back to Las Vegas, and after having sex with Lola, informs her that he has learned the truth from Alan and announces that he is leaving her.
 The next morning, Frank deduces that the unknown man Lola had slept with was Alan, and asks Lola to tell him the truth about her affair with him.
 Lola tells Frank that the wealthy woman who picked him up in the club was in reality Alan's wife Claire, and that Alan brings her men to sleep with in exchange for her allowing him to do whatever he wants.
 She explains that Alan did in fact rape her while she was studying fashion in Paris, but that she had fallen in love with him due to Stockholm syndrome.
 She discovered that she became pregnant with Alan's child, and that Alan left her upon discovering this.
 Claire offered her a $400,000 check if Lola were to get an abortion and leave Paris, which she reluctantly agreed to, and moved to Las Vegas, where she then met Frank.
 Lola and Frank then tearfully break up with one another.

-After a meeting with the restauranter in Paris, he visits Claire who confirms Lola's side of things.
+After a meeting with the restaurateur in Paris, he visits Claire who confirms Lola's side of things.
 Frank then tracks Alan down again while he is in Las Vegas, hoping to have another encounter with Lola.
 He puts a letter through Alan's door pretending to be Lola and asking him to meet her in the hotel's closed restaurant, which is actually Frank's new restaurant.
 There he confronts Alan a final time, and gets him to confess on camera that he thinks nothing of his wife and considers Lola to be his "prize".
 When Frank attempts to blackmail Alan into leaving them alone by sending the surveillance tape to Claire via her email, Alan attacks him.
 Frank gains the upper hand and beats Alan into submission, finally getting him to leave Las Vegas and Lola alone.

 Sometime later, Keith's company hosts a dinner at Frank's new restaurant, and Keith congratulates him for his success.
 Lola arrives late to the dinner, and is surprised to find that the restaurant is Frank's.
 Frank explains that he made "that psycho" (Alan) leave her alone forever, and attempts to rekindle their relationship.
 Lola is unsure, but Frank asks her to think about it while he goes upstairs to get changed.
 When he comes back, he is heartbroken to find that Lola is no longer at the bar.
 However, Lola's reflection can be seen in one of the doors, watching Frank, leaving the status of their relationship ambiguous.